 I’ve read six books this Winter, not counting the couple of books I was finishing at the end of December as I read most of those in the period of my last rewind, the most popular of which was The Crown’s Game:

 Top Two Books This Winter:

-I’ve had a very mixed bag of books this Spring, most ranging around the 3-4 star range and only one getting a 5 star.
+I’ve had a very mixed bag of books this Winter, most ranging around the 3-4 star range and only one getting a 5 star.
 These are the two books I read that I think stand out above the rest:

 - A Conjuring of Light-VE Schwab-This has to be my top book of the Spring, this series conclusion was everything that I wanted it to be and more.
 Victoria Schwab is such a skilled fantasy writer, this world and characters that she created are honestly among my favourite fantasy world and characters and I can’t wait to read her backlog of books because if they’re anywhere near as good as the Shades of Magic books, I’m in for a treat!